-4Cexas Department.
++Texas Department.4

 Field Reports.

-begin until Wednesday night follow- have family Sabbath School. ing. their churches.
+begin until Wednesday night follow- have family Sabbath School.

-The Christian minister the Sabbath" and studied with him for quite awhile, and he seemed to enjoy it very much.
+Herald's of be well stirred on the Sabbath ques-The Christian minister the Sabbath" and studied with him for quite awhile, and he seemed to enjoy it very much.
 He confessed to me, that if any day is binding, it is the seventh.
-The Baptists have a DURING the session of the South- Bible reading every Friday night. the interested ones here and for us all of March 3, 1879. that some fruit may appear in the J. I. TAYLOR.
+The Baptists have a DURING the session of the South- Bible reading every Friday night. truth.
+Brethren and sisters, pray for the interested ones here and for us all of March 3, 1879. that some fruit may appear in the institute at Afton.
+Indian Territory, kingdom as a result of the work at J. Í. TAYLOR.